 As you go through the checklist, take into account your own business needs.
-If you make choices that differ from what we've recommended, keep track of those differences for later tasks in the checklist.
+If you make choices that differ from what we've recommended, then keep track of those differences for later tasks in the checklist.

 Click on a checklist item to see more information and click the box when you complete a task.

 performance of the database.
-Keep in mind:
+Keep in mind the following:

 - Database operations are resource intensive and require compute resource availability based on the benchmark and sizing guides.